 Paperwork, Hardware, Software, Backups and Taxes…

-Today I had to look up my EIN (for an affiliate program), and it took so long I created a TAX INFO folder in my documents folder, and also recorded it in my contacts for myself, where I found duplicates of me in my contacts list, so I cleaned that up.
+Today I had to look up my EIN (for an affiliate program), and it took so long I created a TAX INFO folder in my documents folder so I could find it again if needed (and I know I will).
+And also recorded it in my contacts list, where I found duplicates in contacts list, so I cleaned that up.
 And while I was doing that Microsoft Word had an update to install and so did Adobe Acrobat, and Mozy was backing up my files remotely.
+It seems like every day there's somebody asking me for a W9 or the computer bugs me with an update notice.

 Hardware is another issue.
 I take my laptop with me almost everywhere, including on my motorcycle, so if any hardware rattles loose or I crash or fall over, I want my data safe.
 I use Mozy to back up my files and there are other good programs out there, too.
 Plus I have a 1 TB hard drive for Time Machine backups on my laptop - they are really cheap now.

-I also pay $9/mo for a terabyte of storage on DropBox as well as my Mozy.
-That means I pay over $300 a year for backup and storage.
-You might view DropBox as redundant, and it is, but I use DropBox as a method for sharing data in small and large chunks.
-That way I don’t have to send email attachments.
+I also pay $9/mo for a terabyte of storage on DropBox.
+You might view DropBox as redundant, and it is, but it's also a useful business tool, and you can use a share link instead of sending email attachments.
 I send links to files and folders, instead, and you should, too.
-(Here’s why.)
+(Here's why.)

-I just helped a friend recover some of the files he’d lost when his laptop started acting wanky.
-He’d never backed up anything so I got him a free DropBox and Google Drive account and encouraged him to buy a 1 Terabyte hard drive, too.
+A computer crash can be traumatic.
+I just helped a friend recover some of the files he'd lost when his laptop started acting wanky.
+He'd never backed up anything so I got him a free DropBox and Google Drive account and encouraged him to buy a 1 Terabyte hard drive, too.
 (Come on!
-It’s only about $60!)
+They're only about $60!)
 I hope he does, and I hope you do.

 - Please just say yes when your computer tells you there's an update!
 Your software and apps will thank you by running smoothly.